 In an age when environmental, ethical, and social concerns are becoming more important, Paris has embraced sustainability and has become a green city.
-It was recently ranked one of the top 10 cities committed to ecological issues by the European Green City Index.
+It was ranked one of the top 10 cities committed to ecological issues by the European Green City Index.

-The city of Paris has an excellent public transportation system, which is cheap and user-friendly, and most Parisians get around the city by public transport.
+The city of Paris has an excellent public transportation system, which is cheap and user-friendly, and most Parisians get around the city by public transportation.
 With 16 lines and 300 stations, the Paris Métro is an efficient system that covers most of the city.
 Several Métro lines are currently being extended, as is the Tramway network which is quiet, electric, and nonpolluting.
 There is also the RER (Réseau Express Régional), the Suburban Rail, and a widespread network of buses.
 Alternatively, since the city is relatively small, many people choose to get around simply by walking.

-Bertrand Delanoë, Paris's mayor since 2001, launched a series of initiatives aimed at making the city more environmentally friendly by reducing pollution and cutting down on traffic.
+Bertrand Delanoë, Paris's mayor from 2001 to 2014, launched a series of initiatives aimed at making the city more environmentally friendly by reducing pollution and cutting down on traffic.
 In 2007, Delanoë introduced the Vélib' scheme (https://www.velib-metropole.fr/en_GB), a public bicycle rental program; with thousands of bicycles and bike rental stations spread throughout the city, it is a fast and inexpensive way to get around the city, and you will see both Parisians and visitors taking advantage of this program.
 Delanoë also expanded bike lanes throughout the city, and today you'll see more cyclists and cycle lanes in Paris than ever before.
-Under Delanoë's guidance, there are plans to introduce a similar car-sharing program called the Autolib', due to be launched in October 2011.